 Profanity on the level of "ass" and "bitch" is fairly frequent.

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 The characters often hang out at a local bar and have a drink or two.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that this show can be screamingly funny but is very adult-oriented.
+Parents need to know that Scrubs can be screamingly funny but is very adult-oriented.
 Main character J.D., prone to fantasies, often fantasizes about sex, and most of the characters discuss their sex lives in varying levels of detail.
 Some patient conditions aren't suitable for children, such as a man who had a light bulb lodged in his rectum (not shown).

 Episodes mainly focus on situations at the hospital, both funny and serious, and as the series has progressed, the personal lives of J.D.'s friends and colleagues have come more into play -- there's a bit more General Hospital in the show now than when it first premiered as an offbeat and highly original comedy.
 But the writing and acting are still top-notch.
-Not necessarily one for the kids, but one parents may like to record and watch by themselves.
+Scrubs is not necessarily one for the kids, but one parents may like to record and watch by themselves.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.

 Our Editors Recommend